Pariola-droid/Pariola-droid/README.md

 Hey there 👋

-I’m Omopariola, a front-end engineer && UI designer, creative coder and self-proclaimed designer who specializes in front-end development.
+I’m Pariola, a front-end engineer && UI designer, creative coder and self-proclaimed designer who specializes in front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 Want to know more about me?
 [Check out my portfolio.](https://pariola.dev/)